GNOME/gimp/devel-docs/HACKING.md

 If AUTOGEN_CONFIGURE_ARGS is set, these options will also be passed to the configure script.
-If for example you want to enable the build of the GIMP API reference manuals, you can set AUTOGEN_CONFIGURE_ARGS to "--enable-gi-docgen".
+If for example you want to enable the build of the LIGMA API reference manuals, you can set AUTOGEN_CONFIGURE_ARGS to "--enable-gi-docgen".

 If you want to use libraries from a non-standard prefix, you should set PKG_CONFIG_PATH appropriately.
 Some libraries do not use pkgconfig, see the output of ./configure --help for information on what environment variables to set to point the compiler and linker to the correct path.
-Note that you need to do this even if you are installing GIMP itself into the same prefix as the library.
+Note that you need to do this even if you are installing LIGMA itself into the same prefix as the library.